shaylahinkley/gvsu-cis357-camera-camerax/docs/index.md

          android:required="true"/>
     ```

- 4. Now navigate back to `app/java/com.example.myprogressapp/MainActivity.kt`.
+ 3. Now navigate back to `app/java/com.example.myprogressapp/MainActivity.kt`.
 There will be multiple `com.example.myprogressapp` packages.
 Click the one that does not say `(android)` or `(test)`.
- 5. We now need to set up permissions in `MainActivity.kt`.
-We need to do this because from Android 6.0, Google introduced permissions.
-They need to be requested at runtime for the user to approve or decline.
-Insert the following functions into the `MainActivity.kt class` in order to check permissions and request permissions.
-Errors in the code will be handled in following steps, do not worry!
+ 4. We now need to insert imports in `MainActivity class`.
+We are going to import most right now to get it out of the way for later.
+Feel free to copy and paste to save time!

     ``` kotlin
-     private fun checkPermission(): Boolean {
-          return (ContextCompat.checkSelfPermission(this, android.Manifest.permission.CAMERA) ==
-                   PackageManager.PERMISSION_GRANTED && ContextCompat.checkSelfPermission(this,
-                  android.Manifest.permission.READ_EXTERNAL_STORAGE) == PackageManager.PERMISSION_GRANTED)
-      }

-      private fun requestPermission() {
-          ActivityCompat.requestPermissions(this, arrayOf(READ_EXTERNAL_STORAGE, CAMERA),
-         PERMISSION_REQUEST_CODE)
-     }
-    ```

- 6. There will be errors after inserting the code from step 5.
-You need to import the needed statements by pressing `Alt+Enter` on the errors, or insert the following imports at the top of the `Mainfest.kt`.
-We will import a couple more that will relate to other functions.
-It is easier to do a chunk of them all at once.
-Make sure all the statements are imported below (watch for repeats).

-    ``` kotlin
     import android.Manifest.permission.CAMERA
     import android.Manifest.permission.READ_EXTERNAL_STORAGE
+    import android.app.Activity
+    import android.content.Intent
     import android.content.pm.PackageManager
+    import android.graphics.Bitmap
+    import android.graphics.BitmapFactory
+    import android.net.Uri
+    import android.os.Build
     import androidx.appcompat.app.AppCompatActivity
     import android.os.Bundle
+    import android.os.Environment
+    import android.provider.MediaStore
+    import android.view.View
+    import android.widget.Button
+    import android.widget.ImageView
     import android.widget.Toast
     import androidx.core.app.ActivityCompat
     import androidx.core.content.ContextCompat
+    import androidx.core.content.FileProvider
+    import java.io.File
+    import java.io.IOException
+    import java.text.SimpleDateFormat
+    import java.util.*
     ```

- 7. There will still be an error in the `private fun requestPermission()` function because of the val `PERMISSION_REQUEST_CODE`.
-In order to solve this error, insert the following code in the `MainActivity.kt class` outside of the functions, before the `override fun onCreate(savedInstanceState: Bundle?)` function.
+ 5. We are going to end up checking the permissions in a `Capture Button` click.
+If the user has already given permissions to access the camera and external storage, then we can directly open the camera to take a picture.
+However, we will need the function `onRequestPermissionsResult()` to open the camera after the request for permissions and if the user accepted it.
+Insert the following function into the `MainActivity class`.
+Leave `takePicture()` commented out for now.
+Also insert the `val` variables at the top of your class.

     ``` kotlin
-    private val PERMISSION_REQUEST_CODE = 1
-    ```

- 8. We are going to end up checking the permissions in a Capture `Button` click.
-If the user has already given permissions to access the `Camera` and `External Storage`, then we can directly open the camera to take a picture.
-However, we will need to manage the function `onRequestPermissionsResult()` to open the camera after the request for permissions and if the user accepted it.
-Insert the following function into the `MainActivity.kt class`.

-    ``` kotlin
-    override fun onRequestPermissionsResult(requestCode: Int, permissions: Array<out String>, grantResults: IntArray) {
+    override fun onRequestPermissionsResult(requestCode: Int, permissions: Array<String>, grantResults: IntArray) {
-        when (requestCode) {
-            PERMISSION_REQUEST_CODE -> {
+       super.onRequestPermissionsResult(requestCode, permissions, grantResults)

-                if ((grantResults.isNotEmpty() && grantResults[0] == PackageManager.PERMISSION_GRANTED)
+        if (requestCode == REQUEST_GALLERY_CAMERA) {
-                        &&grantResults[1] == PackageManager.PERMISSION_GRANTED) {
+            if (grantResults[0] == PackageManager.PERMISSION_GRANTED && grantResults[1] == PackageManager.PERMISSION_GRANTED) {

-                   //We will uncomment this function once it is created
-                   // takePicture()
+                //takePicture()
             } else {
-                    Toast.makeText(this,"Permission Denied", Toast.LENGTH_SHORT).show()
+                Toast.makeText(this@MainActivity, "Permission Denied", Toast.LENGTH_SHORT).show()
             }
-                return
         }

-            else -> {

     }
-        }
-    }
     ```

+    ``` kotlin
+    private val CAMERA_REQUEST_CODE = 12345
+    private val REQUEST_GALLERY_CAMERA = 12345
+    ```

-9. Now, we will be creating a function `private fun createFile() : File` to create a file that stores an image that is taken by the camera before we make the method that takes the picture.
+6. Now, we will be creating a function `private fun createFile() : File` to create a file that stores an image that is taken by the camera before we make the method that takes the picture.
 Insert the following function into your `MainAcitvity.kt class`.
-You will need insert a couple of imports at the top of the file.
-In addition, int There will be an error due `CurrentPhotoPath = absolutePath`.
-We will fix this in the following steps.
+In addition, there will be an error due `currentPhotoPath = absolutePath`.
+We will fix this in the following step.